 Simply rub the area with a fine grade steel wool, and polish with a soft cloth dipped in-floor oil.
 Make sure to choose an oil colour that matches your floor.

 Again, this method is only recommended for stubborn, dark stains.
-Apply a tablespoon of vinegar and leave it to soak for around an hour.
+Apply a tablespoon of white vinegar and leave it to soak for around an hour.
 Rinse with a damp cloth, and finish by buffing with a matching floor oil.

 If you have stains that really will not shift no matter what you try, lightly sand the floor with fine sandpaper, and follow with a fine grade steel wool if needed.